-Indium tin oxide (ITO) thin films were successfully prepared on glass and p-type silicon substrates by CSP method.
-The effect of tin concentration on the structural, morphological, optical and I-V characteristic of ITO/p-Si hetero-junction have been investigated.
-After these studies, we conclude that there is a converting in the construction direction from [400] to [222] direction while Sn added to the $In_2O_3$ confirms the substitution of tin in indium-Oxide lattice.
-The rms roughness values are decreased with rising tin doping concentration and the grain size transformed from microstructure to nanostructure when tin doped with indium oxide.
-The optical band gap rises from 3.5eV at (0 wt%) to 3.7eV at (5 wt%) and then decreased to 3.58eV at (20 wt%), the rises of optical band gap with rising carrier concentration is explained by applied Moss-Burstein theory.
-The reducing of energy band gap for larger tin content concentration because the effects of interaction through free carriers and ionized impurities or through free carriers.
-From our results we deduce that indium tin oxide films can be manufacturing by chemical spray pyrolysis method with uniform, homogeneous and good quality films.
+Indium Tin Oxide (ITO) thin film was successfully prepared on glass and p-type silicon substrates by CSP method.
+The effect of tin concentration on the structural, morphological, optical and I-V characteristic of ITO/p-Si heterojunction was investigated.
+This study concludes that there is a shift in the construction direction from [400] to [222] direction when Sn was added to the In_2O_3 hence, confirms the substitution of tin in the indium-oxide lattice.
+The RMS roughness values decreased with rising tin doping concentration and the grain size transformed from microstructure to nanostructure when tin was doped with indium oxide.
+The optical band gap rises from $3.5\ eV$ at $(0\ wt\%)$ to $3.7\ eV$ at $(5\ wt\%)$ and then decreased to $3.58\ eV$ at $(20\ wt\%)$.
+The rises in optical bandgap with rising carrier concentration are explained by applied Moss-Burstein theory.
+The reducing of energy bandgap for larger tin content concentration is due to the effects of interaction through free carriers and ionized impurities or through free carriers.
+From the results in this research, it can be deduced that indium tin oxide films can be manufactured through Chemical Spray Pyrolysis (CSP) method with uniform, homogeneous and good quality films.
 ITO thin films are appropriate for optoelectronic application especially for ITO/p-Si photo-detector.